About Us

 Program Goals

-The goals of the PA Program are to:
+The goals of the BU PA Program are to:

-- Provide the didactic and clinical experiences that cultivate the development of competent entry level physician assistants.
+- Provide the didactic and clinical training that prepares physician assistants for general medical practice.

-- Support an environment of professionalism with the Program and the broader medical community.
+- Cultivate an environment of professionalism within the program and the broader medical community.

-- Prepare students to care for all patients, with a focus on those from marginalized and medically under-served communities.
+- Prepare students to provide equitable care to all patients, with a focus on those from marginalized and medically under-served communities.

-- Prepare students to practice medicine as an ethical member of a patient-centered, inter-disciplinary health care team.
+- Prepare students to be ethical members of a patient-centered, inter-disciplinary healthcare team.

 The Program periodically evaluates where we are in meeting our goals.
 Our current progress is available in the 2024 Boston University PA Program Goals Report.